meshellg/shiny-bassoon/content/posts/2019-01-18-Toronto-Library-Challenge.markdown

 8. A book by an [eh List](https://account.torontopubliclibrary.ca/shared/books-by-eh-list-writers/8rxRVFbbr1k1AO29ZZ09pvGCrIDUkHjUISXnsqkSoUI2VtbYzz) writer
   * ✔ The Marrow Thieves by Cherie Dimaline
   * ✔ Washington Black by Esi Edugyan
+  * ✔ Soucouyant by David Chariandy
+  * ✔ Brother by David Chariandy
+  * ✔ I've been meaning to tell you: a letter to my daughter by David Chariandy
   * Drop Dead by Lorna Poplak
   * The Toronto book of the Dead by Adam Bunch
   * Excessive force : Toronto's fight to reform city policing by Mukherjee, Alok,